squirrels-nest/squirrels-nest.github.io/docs/cli/02-deps.md

 Running `sqrl deps` will create a new `sqrl_packages/` folder with subfolder `custom_name/`.
 Inside `custom_name/` is the contents of the `https://github.com/org/myrepo.git` repo at the `v0.1.0` git tag.

 Then, you can import python modules or Jinja macros defined in the `sqrl_packages/` folder.
-See [Design for Commonality and Variability](../topics/common-vary) for more details.

-Note that the `sqrl_packages/` folder is included in the `.gitignore` file intentionally.
+Note that the `sqrl_packages/` folder is in the `.gitignore` file.